British Legion (American Revolutionary War)

-The British Legion was an elite British provincial regiment established during the American Revolutionary War, composed of Loyalist American troops, organized as infantry and cavalry, plus a detachment from the 16th Light Dragoons.
-The unit was commonly known as Tarleton's Legion, after the British officer who led it on campaign, Lieutenant Colonel Banastre Tarleton.
-It was a unit the size of a regiment, consisting of artillery, cavalry, and light infantry, and able to operate independently.
+The British Legion was a regiment-sized Loyalist unit on the American (provincial) establishment during the American War of Independence.
+It was made up of American infantry, artillery, and cavalry, to which a troop of the 17th Light Dragoon was attached.
+The Legion was commonly known as Tarleton's Legion after its commander, Lieutenant Colonel Banastre Tarleton, and often operated independently during the Southern Campaign of the American War of Independence.

 Regiment formed

-This unit was raised in New York in July 1778 by Sir Henry Clinton in order to merge several small Loyalist units into a single force, a "legion" that combined infantry and cavalry forces and a battery of "flying" (light and fast moving) artillery.
+The British Legion was raised in New York in July 1778 by Sir Henry Clinton to merge several small Loyalist units into a single force, a "legion" that combined infantry and cavalry forces and a battery of "flying" (light and fast moving) artillery.
 The infantry consisted of the Caledonian Volunteers, a partially mounted and partially foot unit raised in Philadelphia in late 1777 and early 1778, Ritzema's Royal American Reformers, the West Jersey Volunteers, and some members of the Roman Catholic Volunteers.
 The cavalry combined, in whole or in part, elements of Captain Kinloch's independent troop of New York Dragoons, the Philadelphia Light Dragoons, Emmerich's Chasseurs, the Prince of Wales' American Volunteers, and the 16th Light Dragoons.
 The regiment was commanded by Lord Cathart, as colonel; Banastre Tarleton was commissioned as lieutenant colonel.
 Once the unit left New York, Tarleton took full operational command.
 The Legion's peak operational strength was approximately 250 cavalry and 200 infantry.